-The personal, detailed consultation with our program surgeon will determine what kind of surgery is best for you.
-You will be informed about the surgical procedures available, the possible side effects and the ways in which your habits will have to change.
+From there, you'll meet with a program surgeon to determine what kind of surgery is best for you.
+You'll learn about available surgical procedures, possible side effects and how your habits will have to change.

 A strong determination and commitment to changing your lifestyle partnered with education are the main tools any bariatric patient needs to be a truly successful candidate.

 Monthly Support Group

 We also encourage you to attend and participate in our free monthly support group, where you can talk with our weight loss specialists and patients.